dekoza/mtgpl/EMA.rst

 :mtgtip:`Isochron Scepter<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/4/9/49c0e902-f7ee-4dab-9a07-025a305c9958.jpg?1580015204|https://scryfall.com/card/ema/223/isochron-scepter?utm_source=api>`
-   Imprint — When Isochron Scepter enters the battlefield, you may exile an instant card with converted mana cost 2 or less from your hand.
+   Imprint — When Isochron Scepter enters the battlefield, you may exile an instant card with mana value 2 or less from your hand.

    |mana_2|, |tap|: You may copy the exiled card.
 If you do, you may cast the copy without paying its mana cost.